absolunet/docs-node-ioc/src/docs/07_tests/01_test-commands/en.md

 All those tests are powered by [`Jest`](https://jestjs.io/), developed by Facebook.
 As always, you can implement your own test engine, such as Ava or Jasmine, but Jest is the recommended one here.

-However, all the `@absolunet/tester` test are driven by Jest, without any possible configuration to change the engine.
+However, all the `@absolunet/tester` tests are driven by Jest, without any possible configuration to change the engine.